2017 Speaker Series

 The Poynter Institute is pleased to announce its 2017 series of conversations with some of the most recognized media leaders and scholars.
 Please join us for special evenings of engaging discussion with distinguished journalists and thought leaders throughout the year.

-Separating Facts from Fake News, May 4 at The Poynter Institute campus, St. Petersburg, Florida.
-In a 24/7 news cycle, information (both fact and fake) flows at an dizzying speed.
+Separating Facts from Fake News, May 4, at The Poynter Institute, St. Petersburg, Florida.
+In a 24/7 news cycle, information (both fact and fake) flows at a dizzying speed.
+How do you separate the news from the noise?
 This special Poynter event will explore the rise of fake news and its implications in the digital age.
+The panel included: David Folkenflik, media correspondent for NPR News; Dylan Byers, a senior media reporter for CNN Media and CNN Politics, Indira Lakshmanan, the Newmark Chair in Journalism Ethics at The Poynter Institute, and Bill Adair, the Knight professor of journalism and public policy, Duke University, and creator of PolitiFact.

 An Evening With David Fahrenthold, June 1 at The Poynter Institute campus, St. Petersburg, Florida.
 Fahrenthold was honored with a 2017 Pulitzer Prize for “persistent reporting that created a model for transparent journalism in political campaign coverage while casting doubt on Donald Trump’s assertions of generosity toward charities.”
 He will go behind scenes with his reporting in this special event.